 You should also create compelling content, such as legal blogs, about each service area.
-Providing clients with access to informative, less-pushy materials is the key facet of a tactic known as "content marketing."
+Providing clients with access to informative, less-pushy materials is the key facet of a tactic known as "lawyer content marketing."

 Your practice area content pages are called "power pages" because they should be powerful, dynamic, and intriguing.